 Is Gluten Intolerance A Wheat Allergy?

-Even though it occurs as a reaction to proteins in wheat, Celiac Disease is not a wheat allergy.
+Even though it occurs as an immune reaction to proteins in wheat, Celiac Disease is not a wheat allergy.
 A wheat allergy — like most well-known allergies — involves the response of white blood cells called basophils and mast cells to something called Immunoglobulin E (or IgE for short).
 A wheat allergy is type 1 hypersensitivity, but celiac disease is not.
 In laymen terms, this is a traditional allergy where you develop antibodies to an allergen, in this case wheat.
-Believe it or not, you can have a wheat allergy and not have Celiac Disease (or gluten intolerance), and you can have Celiac Disease and not have a wheat allergy.
+Believe it or not, you can have a wheat allergy and not have Celiac Disease, and you can have Celiac Disease and not have a wheat allergy.
 They’re two completely different responses in your body.

 For example, if you eat a large, dense piece of gluten-rich bread and have immediate reactions, you are more likely experiencing wheat allergy symptoms rather than symptoms of gluten intolerance.